-We will verify that your application form is complete and that all supporting documentation has been submitted.
+We will verify that your Start-up Grant application is complete and that you have submitted all necessary documentation.

-We will assess if the proposed project scope aligns with EDU's requirements for the Start-up Grant and with Peel's local priorities for expansion.
+We will assess if the proposed project scope aligns with the Ministry of Education's requirements for the Start-up Grant and with Peel's local priorities for expansion.
 We will also assess the complexity of the proposed project scope to determine the required level of project oversight and documentation.

 If your application package is incomplete, we will send you an email detailing the outstanding documentation and the timeline for submitting the required information.
-If we do not receive the information on time, the application may be considered invalid.
+If we do not receive the information on time, the application may be withdrawn.